twelch/twelch.github.io/_posts/2014-06-11-geonode-with-vagrant-virtualbox.md

 sudo service postgresql restart
 {% endhighlight %}

-The reason for the UTF-8 settings is that I was getting a utf8 encoding error when loading the initial data fixture for GeoNode so I amended the createdb command to create UTF-8 tables from the start.
+The reason for the UTF-8 settings is that I was getting a utf8 encoding error when loading the initial data fixture for GeoNode.
+More specifically, there seemed to be a UTF-8 character in the fixture, so I amended the createdb command to create tables that supported UTF-8 tables from the start instead of simply latin characters.

 # Finish GeoNode Setup